oduwsdl/raintale/README.md

 To stop Raintale, type `systemctl stop raintale-django.service`.

+### Ubuntu 21.04

+If you would like to use the DEB installer for RHEL 8 and CentOS 8 systems:

+1. Download the RPM and save it to the Linux server (e.g., `raintale-0.20211113202900.deb`)
+2. Type `apt-get install raintale-0.20211113202900.deb`
+3. Type `systemctl enable raintale-celery.service`
+4. Type `systemctl enable raintale-django.service`
+4. Type `systemctl start raintale-django.service`

+To stop Raintale, type `systemctl stop raintale-django.service`.

 ### Generic Unix

 We also support a generic Unix installer which downloads many dependencies from the web.
 Unfortunately, these dependencies are not always version-locked and results on your system may vary.